Information About ASSET Test

 Registration and Cost

-Since ASSET is administered to school students, you shall have to contact your school administration for the registration requirements.
+Since it is administered to school students, you shall have to contact your school administration for the registration requirements.

 In general, institutions ask you to take one or more ASSET tests for deciding which course you should be admitted to.
 This happens after you have been granted admission in the school, though there can be some exceptions.